luispadillabin/customer-support-performance-dashboard/README.md

 - Increase the First Contact Resolution rate to reduce escalations and improve customer experience.
 - Use dashboard insights during weekly operational reviews to support data-driven decision-making.

+## 🎓 Lessons Learned

+Developing this project strengthened my ability to transform raw operational data into meaningful business insights.
+Throughout the process, I improved my skills in Power BI, DAX, data modeling, dashboard design, and KPI reporting while focusing on creating visualizations that support real business decisions.

+This project also reinforced the importance of presenting analytical findings in a clear and actionable way, ensuring that decision-makers can quickly understand performance trends and identify opportunities for improvement.

 ---

 ## 👤 Author